top of page

 Debt

 Another important aspect to consider is the level of debt.
-It is crucial to determine if a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After analyzing Waste Management's financials, I found that the company has 8,1 years' worth of earnings in debt.
-This is significantly higher than the three-year threshold and should be monitored closely.
+It is crucial to determine if a business has manageable debt that can be repaid within a three year period.
+We calculate this by dividing the total long term debt by earnings.
+After analyzing Waste Management’s financials, I found that the company has 8 years’ worth of earnings in debt.
+This is significantly higher than the three year threshold and should be monitored closely.
 Waste Management typically operates with a relatively high level of debt, but the current figure is elevated compared to historical norms due to the Stericycle acquisition.
-Management has stated that they are prioritizing debt repayment and have suspended share buybacks, which should help reduce debt over the coming year.
-Nonetheless, the high debt level is something that warrants continued attention.
+This was a large strategic acquisition that temporarily increased the company’s debt level.
+Management has already made debt reduction a clear priority and stated that they repaid $1 billion of debt in 2025 alone.
+They also expect the debt level to move back toward their preferred range during 2026.
+This is encouraging because it shows that the elevated debt is not being ignored but is part of a clear plan following the acquisition.
+Given Waste Management’s highly recurring cash flows and strong free cash flow generation, the company is in a good position to gradually bring debt down over the coming years.
+Nonetheless, the current debt level remains above my preferred threshold and is something that warrants continued attention.

 Support the Blog